 Dec.
 23, 2024

-You will get efficient and thoughtful service from Hunter Special Steel Co., Ltd.
+You can expect reliable and professional service from Hunter Special Steel Co., Ltd.

-HR coils are produced by heating steel to a high temperature followed by rolling them into desired shapes.
-The end product is thus free from internal stresses with a coarse, mill-scale surface finish.
-CR coils are produced by rolling hot rolled steel at room temperature which refines the material further.
-The end product of this process has a smoother surface finish with improved dimensional accuracy.
-The properties of HR-CR coils are listed below -
+HR coils are manufactured by heating steel to high temperatures and then rolling it into the desired shapes.
+This process eliminates internal stresses, resulting in a coarse, mill-scale surface finish.
+In contrast, CR coils are obtained by rolling hot rolled steel at room temperature, which enhances the material properties further.
+This meticulous process yields a smoother surface with superior dimensional accuracy.
+Below is a comparison of the properties of HR and CR coils:

 Properties